D. Bartholomew G. Kreiner D.D.S.

 Non-Vital Tooth: A tooth that contains no living nerve tissue.

-    Novocaine: A generic name for the many kinds of anesthetics used in the dental injection, such as Xylocaine, Lidocaine, or Novocaine.
+Novocaine: A generic name for the many kinds of anesthetics used dental injection, such as Xylocaine, Lidocaine, or Novocaine.
 See local anesthetic.

 Occlusal Surface: The chewing surface of the back teeth.

 Occlusion: Any contact between biting or chewing surfaces of upper and lower teeth.

 Onlay: A cast gold or porcelain filling that covers one or all of the tooth’s cusps.